sarayd/coding-challenge/README.md

 ### Rate Limiting

 Design a class that allows for rate-limiting of arbitrary code blocks.
 Initially, assume there is only one thread using an instance of the class at a time, and that any state can be stored internally and locally.
 You are free to choose any sane rate-limiting algorithm.
-Please include a test file (or modify the [existing one](template/code_quality/test_rate_limiter.rb)) to demonstrate the efficacy of your class.
+Please include a test file (or modify the [existing one](template/code_quality/test_rate_limiter.rb)) to demonstrate the correctness of your class.
 Do not worry about writing particularly performant code; the focus should be on correctness and code quality.

 If you have time, feel free to add creative extensions, such as thread-safety, per-instance default options, shared remote state in a database, alternative rate-limiting schemes, or improving runtime/memory performance.
 This is strictly optional.